The Last Lear

 The Last Lear is a 2007 Indian English-language drama film directed by Rituparno Ghosh.
 The film won the National Award of India for Best Feature Film in English in 2007.
 The film stars Amitabh Bachchan, Preity Zinta, Arjun Rampal, Divya Dutta, Shefali Shah and Jisshu Sengupta.
 Shefali Shah won the Best Supporting Actress National Award for her role in the movie.
 It was produced by Arindam Chaudhuri of Planman Motion Pictures.

-Production

 Basing the script on Utpal Dutt's semiautobiographical play Aajker Shahjahan, Rituparno Ghosh penned it in 2006, and turned to the actors in February 2007, all of whom accepted the offer.
 The film began shooting from 28 February 2007 to 10 April 2007; principal shooting took place in Kolkata and some shooting took place in Mussoorie, Uttarakhand.
 Dubbing for the film ended on 31 August 2007.

 The Last Lear premiered at the 2007 Toronto International Film Festival on 9 September and received a significant reception, earning many accolades after being showcased at a Gala Presentation.

 The film was later showcased at the London Film Festival, and the International Film Festival of India in Goa.
 The film was received positively by critics with many saying that Bachchan has given a career best performance.